JereKoskela/ds-tree/README.md

 To compile the Durrett-Schweinsberg simulator and its corresponding ABC sampler, call `make` and `make sim` in the project root.
 Compilation should take no more than a few seconds.
+The LD tool also requires complilation by calling `make` in the LD folder.
 The other parts of the repository do not require compilation.

 # Tutorial